BedfordWest/gcal-slack-sync/README.md

 1) Make sure you have Node installed.
 2) Navigate to the directory you plan to run the app from.
-3) Install the Google API package for NodeJS:  `npm install @slack/client`
+3) Install the Google API package for NodeJS:  `npm install npm install googleapis@27 --save`
 4) Install the Slack Client package for NodeJS: `npm install @slack/client`
 5) Obtain a Slack refresh token with access privilege to `dnd:write` and `users.profile:write`
 6) Copy the refresh token into the `SLACK_TOKEN` environment variable for your system